mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 // STEP 6: Print XYZ tile URLs for QGIS.
 // ---------------------------------------------------------------------

-// getMap() asks Earth Engine to create map tile information for a specific
+// getMapId() asks Earth Engine to create map tile information for a specific
 // image and visualization style.
-The callback function receives that
-// information as the variable named data. tanakaHillshade.getMap(hillVis, function(data) {
-  // urlFormat is the XYZ tile URL template.
+The returned object includes a tile URL
+// template that QGIS can use for XYZ tiles. var tanakaHillshadeMap = tanakaHillshade.getMapId(hillVis);
-  // Copy this value into QGIS as a new XYZ Tiles connection. print('Tanaka Hillshade XYZ tile URL for QGIS:', data.urlFormat);
+print('Tanaka Hillshade XYZ tile URL for QGIS:', tanakaHillshadeMap.tile_fetcher.url_format);
-});

 // This version prints the full map information object.
-// It includes urlFormat and other details, which can be useful for debugging. tanakaElevation.getMap(elevVis, function(data) {
+// It includes the tile fetcher and other details, which can be useful for debugging. var tanakaElevationMap = tanakaElevation.getMapId(elevVis);
-  print('Tanaka Elevation full map information:', data);
+print('Tanaka Elevation full map information:', tanakaElevationMap);
-});

 // This prints a tile URL for the slope visualization.
-// Use this if you prefer to view slope in QGIS instead of hillshade. slope.getMap(slopeVis, function(data) {
+// Use this if you prefer to view slope in QGIS instead of hillshade. var slopeMap = slope.getMapId(slopeVis);
-  print('Slope XYZ tile URL for QGIS:', data.urlFormat);
+print('Slope XYZ tile URL for QGIS:', slopeMap.tile_fetcher.url_format);
-});
 ```

 ## Part 4: Adapt the Pattern to Your Chosen Dataset